 In the year 1990, Industry Association on Confederation on Indian Institute introduced the term Corporate Governance.
-It was the voluntary measure to be adopted by the Indian Companies, which touches the essential affair of the company, transparency, accountability, fairness, and responsibility.
-Corporate governance is the way through which the companies are directed and controlled.
+It was the voluntary measure to be adopted by the Indian Companies after availing Company Registration, which touches the essential affair of the company, transparency, accountability, fairness, and responsibility.
+It is the way through which the companies are directed and controlled.

 Importance of Corporate Governance is discussed below;

 What is Corporate Governance?

 In India, Corporate governance is set on policy, internal controls and procedures which form the plan of dealing stakeholders and company operations such as management, employees, customers, industry bodies and government.
 The structure of such policies should be such as to uphold the principles of transparency, accountability, fairness, and responsibility.

 The main intention of its to have sound management to take out economic efficiency in an organization.
 Sound corporate governance in an organization can achieve the goal of profit maximization and shareholder welfare.

 As stated by the Institute of Company Secretaries of India;

 What is the Legal Framework on Corporate Governance?

 The Act deals with the provisions of the constitution of the board, board processes, independent directors, board meetings, audit committees party transactions, audit committee, disclosure requirements in the financial statements, etc.

 Stock Exchange Board of India is a governing authority having power and jurisdiction over the listed companies.
 SEBI issues regulations, rules, and guidelines to companies to protect the investors.